EMF Survey Services

 An EMF survey can take up to an hour on site for a medium-sized (3-4 bed) house.

-Many of our surveys are conducted for people who are intending to buy a new property.
-They are often concerned about nearby external EMF sources such as electrical substations, power lines and mobile phone transmitters, but also about internal EMF sources inherent in the property, which may include smart meters, electric wiring and installed appliances.
+Many of our surveys are conducted for people who want to buy a property.
+They may have noticed an external EMF source nearby, for example an electrical substation, power lines / pylons, or a mobile phone mast.
+Or they may be concerned about internal EMF sources, for example smart meters, electric wiring or installed appliances.

-If the survey is for the client’s current home, they will probably want to know about internal sources of EMF, as well as external.
-So we will take measurements with radio-frequency transmitting devices switched on, and then switched off, to get a full picture of internal and external radiation sources.
+If the survey is for the client’s current home, they will probably want to know about internal and external sources of EMF.

-If we are surveying a property on behalf of a buyer, we will request that all non-installed radio-frequency transmitting devices (such as mobile phones, wi-fi or cordless phones) be switched off, to allow us to concentrate on external sources.
+If we are surveying a property on behalf of a buyer, we will normally request that all in-house radio-frequency transmitting devices (such as mobile phones, wi-fi or cordless phones) be switched off.

 Why order an EMF survey?